arcadien/coverwhat/Roadmap.md

 # v1.0
 ## Functional
 * Two players can fight
 * First weapon, the vampire.
+The first version allow to heal or damage, without like with player entities.
 ## Technical
 * Base implementation of API
 * Implementation of hardware simulator